Search Post on this Blog

 Answer. d) Investigate the conditions of the socially and educationally backward class.

-The Mandal Commission submitted a report in 1980 and identify the 3743 castes as the backward class which comprises 52 % of the total population.
+The Mandal Commission submitted a report in 1980 and identified the 3743 castes as the backward class which comprises 52 % of the total population.

 The commission recommended a 27 % reservation for OBC classes.